frydaiii/bluebelt_be/SYS_DESIGN.md

   |                           |
 ```
 ## Scalability considerations
 - **Vertical Scaling**: Increase the resources (CPU, RAM) of the server.
-This is limited by the physical capabilities of the server hardware.
+This is limited by the physical capabilities of the server hardware
 - **Horizontal Scaling**: Distribute the load across multiple servers.
 This typically involves:
-    - **Load Balancers**: Use load balancers to distribute incoming WebSocket connections across multiple server instances.
+    - **Load Balancers**: Use load balancers to distribute incoming WebSocket connections across multiple server instances
-    - **Sticky Sessions**: Ensure that once a WebSocket connection is established, subsequent communication from that client is directed to the same server instance to maintain the connection.
+    - **Sticky Sessions**: Ensure that once a WebSocket connection is established, subsequent communication from that client is directed to the same server instance to maintain the connection

 *Note: ensure data consistency when implementing a distributed system.*
 ## Plan to execute the implementation